Classification of Fermi-LAT sources with deep learning using energy and time spectra

-As a first step in data preparation, we select sources from the 4FGL-DR2 catalog falling in the two broad classes of AGN and PSR.
-The PSR class includes all sources that are identified or associated as pulsars (\texttt{CLASS1=PSR,psr}).
-As for the AGN class, we include all sources that are identified or associated with any type of AGN, including blazars of unknown type, i.e.\ with \texttt{CLASS1=FSRQ, fsrq, BLL, bll, BCU, bcu, CSS, css, RDG, rdg, NLSY1, nlsy1, agn, ssrq, sey}.
-We will refer to identified/associated AGN and PSR as labelled catalog sources.
-The UNC sources are instead those without any identification or association, reported as a blank space in the 4FGL-DR2 catalog.
-The number of the corresponding sources in the 3FGL and the 4FGL-DR2 catalogs is reported in Table~\ref{tab::catalog}.
+As a first step in data preparation, we select sources from the 4FGL-DR2 catalogue falling within the two broad classes of AGN and PSR.
+The PSR class includes all sources that are identified as or associated with pulsars (\texttt{CLASS1=PSR,psr}).\footnote{Source classes are reported in the catalogue in the entry called \texttt{CLASS1} as upper case (i.e. \texttt{PSR}) when they refer to identified sources, while the ones reported as lower case (i.e. \texttt{psr}) refer to associated sources.
+For the criteria of source association/identification we refer the reader to the Introduction, Sec.~\ref{sec:intro}, and to \citep{Fermi-LAT:2019yla,Ballet:2020hze}.} As for the AGN class, we include all sources that are identified as or associated with any type of AGN, including subclasses of blazars as the Flat Spectrum Radio Quasars (FSRQ), BL Lacs (BLL), blazars of unknown type (BCU), and other more rare AGN types, i.e.\ with \texttt{CLASS1=FSRQ, fsrq, BLL, bll, BCU, bcu, CSS, css, RDG, rdg, NLSY1, nlsy1, agn, ssrq, sey}, see \cite{Fermi-LAT:2019yla,Ballet:2020hze} for more details on the AGN subclass definition.
+We will refer to identified/associated AGN and PSR as labelled sources.
+The UNC sources are instead those without any identification or association, reported as a blank space in the 4FGL-DR2 catalogue.
+The numbers of the corresponding sources in the 3FGL and the 4FGL-DR2 catalogues are reported in Table~\ref{tab::catalog}.